Vmorais22/Learning/Google SRE.md

 - The organization has committed to using the error budget for decision making and prioritizing.
 This commitment is formalized in an error budget policy.
 - There is a process in place for refining the SLO.

+A good SLO should be ambitious and yet achievable.
+Plus, you’ll want to find the right point where it’s good enough to keep customers happy.

 ### Reliability Targets and Error Budgets

 An SLO sets a target level of reliability for the service’s customers.
 Above this threshold, almost all users should be happy with your service.
 Below this threshold, users are likely to start complaining or to stop using the service.
 Once you have an SLO target below 100%, it needs to be owned by someone in the organization who is empowered to make tradeoffs between feature velocity and reliability.
 This is normally the product owner (or product manager).